tucats/ego/LANGUAGE.md

 &nbsp;

 ## Type Conversions<a name="typeconversion"></a>

 When an operation is done on two values (either a variable or a constant value) of the same type, no additional conversion is performed or required.
 If the operation is done on two values of different types, _Ego_ will convert the values to the same type if possible before performing the operation.
-For example, the expression `10.0/3` divides an integer value into a floating point value; the _Ego_ languae converts the integer to a floating point value before performing the division.
+For example, the expression `10.0/3` divides an integer value into a floating point value; the _Ego_ language converts the integer to a floating point value before performing the division.
 In general, _Ego_ will convert the values to the value that will result in minimal or no loss of precision.

 These conversions happen automatically, though you can use type casting functions like `int()` or `string()` discussed later to force a specific type of conversion operation.
 For example, if a boolean value is used in an expression that requires a float value, then the boolean is converted such that `false` is converted to `0.0` and `true` is converted to `1.0`.
 Similarly, if a numeric or boolean value is needed as a string, the string value is the formatted version of the original value.
 So a value of `123.5` as a float becomes the string `"123.5"`.

 ## Builtin Functions<a name="builtinfunctions"></a>

 The _Ego_ language includes a library of built-in functions which can also be used as elements of an expression, including having the function value be assigned to a variable.
 A function consists of a name, followed by a list of zero or more values in parenthesis, separated by commas.
 If there are no values, you still must specify the parenthesis.
 The function may accept a fixed or variable number of arguments, and typically returns a single value.

 &nbsp;